 The recruitment effort will also include newspaper, radio and television promotion, which will provide information about the IDEAL Study and a number for interested potential participants to call to participate in the telephone interview.
 While it is not possible to determine how many people will be exposed to the media campaign the hope is that it will allow us to make up the difference when the response rate from the presentations is less than desired.

 As we identify “best sources” for recruitment and develop relationships with agencies and personnel, we will cycle back through recruitment locations in subsequent years.
 We may present the study again at the most fruitful locations, refresh materials and renew contacts as staff turnover occurs, orienting new staff to the study goals and criteria for inclusion.
 We will also remind contacts that over the life of the project, some potentially eligible individuals will “age into” the target population of interest and should be brought to our attention at that time.
 In other words, we will facilitate tracking of 78 and 79 year olds who will soon turn 80 and are healthy and interested in the study.

-Probability sampling is not being used because there are an insufficient number of potentially eligible participants.
-In ordered to achieve the desired sample size, all potentially eligible participants must be given an opportunity to participate in the screening process.
+The recruitment waves are a framework for organizing, scheduling, and tracking our recruitment efforts according to general geographic areas (e.g., cities and counties).
+Although we are prioritizing according to 1) proximity to Harbor Hospital and 2) population density of persons 80 and older, beyond the first year or so, we do not expect to be exclusively in any one area or wave at a time, but rather to continue to be responding to and providing information for contacts in all the areas where we have established ties.
+For example, we may return annually to certain areas and events in order to look for prospective participants who have aged into the IDEAL population since we last did recruitment.
+Only if we were to reach the overall recruitment ceiling, i.e., 500, would we end our recruitment efforts, but there are no interim caps or allotments set by wave.

 B. 2 Procedures for collection of information